Discuss, Chill & Grow: These 10 LGBTQIA+ Support Groups Will Be Your Safe Space

 Mist LGBTQ Foundation

 Mist, which began as an online collective in 2009, is an LGBTQ+ foundation based in Pune that assists the community in navigating through one's sexual preferences.
-What distinguishes Mist is their wonderful notion that not only allies but also the LGBTQ+ community, must be made aware of each other's unique challenges, making the teaching process continuous and ever-evolving.
-Mist is known for their super exciting initiatives that bring the community together like parties, pageants, panel discussions, etc., so do keep a check on their website to remain up to speed on upcoming events.
+What distinguishes Mist is their wonderful notion that not only allies but also the LGBTQIA+ community, must be made aware of each other's unique challenges, making the teaching process continuous and ever-evolving.
+Mist is known for their super exciting initiatives that bring the community together like parties, pageants, panel discussions and lots more, so do keep a check on their website to remain up to speed on upcoming events.

 Sangama